AndyMc3000/ci-ms3-pool-club/README.md

    * The Homepage should include a Contact Us section to show name, telephone, and email contact infromation for the CPC organisers, as well a contact form.
    * The Register page should have a form which allows a new member to input their; First Name, Nickname, Surname, Telephone Number, Email Address, a Password, and it should also include a Confirm Password field.
 On clicking a Register button, a user will create a new document in a 'user' collection of a MongoDB database.
    * The Login page should have a form where a User can input their email address and password.
 On clicking a "log In' button, the user should be redirected to their Player Homepage.
    * The Current League Table should show a table showing up-to-date data for all members in the current League.
-This table should include columns with headings for; Rank, Player Name, Points, Matches Won, Matches Lost, and Matches Remaining.
+This table should include columns with headings for; Player Name, Points, Matches Won, Matches Lost, and Matches Remaining.
    * The League Archive page should include a dropdown box where a user can select the name of a League which which has an end date in the past.
 On clicking a 'view League' button, the data for the League Table for that League will populate a table on the page (in the same format as the above 'Current League Table').
 * Player Homepage:
-   * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Rank, Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
+   * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
    * The 'My Match List' page should include a table which shows a list of all a Players League fixtures.
 The table should include columns with headings for: Number, Player Name, Matches.
 All Players in the League should be listed, and the Matches column shoud show a 0, 1, or 2 to indicate the number of Matches played against an individual Player.
 Note: In a League, all Players will need to play to every other player twice.
    * The 'Add Match Result' page should contain a form where a Player can results of a Match from the current League.
 The form should contain the following fields; Match Date, Match Referee, Player One, Player One Frames Won, Player Two, Player Two Frames Won.
 On clicking a 'Add Result' button, the Player would then create a new Match document in the Matches collection on a MongoDB database.
    * Find a Playershould include a form where a player can add Match details to a Matches collection on a MongoDB database.
 A Player can pick a match date from a date picker field.
 Then they can select the following from a series of dropdowns; Referee, Player One, Player On Frames Won, Player Two, Player Two Frames Won.
 On clicking a 'Add Result' button, they would then create a new document in the Matches collection.
    * The 'My League History' page should include a dropdown box where a Player can select an Archived League.
 On clicking 'View Stats' button, a table should be populated with a Players statistics from that League.
-This table should show their: Rank, Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
+This table should show their: Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
    * The 'Edit My Account' page should include a form which pre-populates with a Players Account information.
 A Player can edit the details on the form.
 These details being; First Name, Nickname, Surname, Telephone Number, Email Address, and Password.
 On clicking a update details button, a user will update their document in the user collection on MongoDB.
 * Admin Homepage:
    * The 'Add League' page should contain a form where an Admin can input; League Name, League Description, Start Date and End Date.